Forgiveness

 “We tend to think of the rational as a higher order, but it is the emotional that marks our lives.
 One often learns more from ten days of agony than from ten years of contentment.” –Merle Shain, Canadian journalist and author, 1935-1989

-Image courtesy of Terri Webster Schrandt
+Image courtesy of Ningren

 Forgiving someone a deep hurt is one of the most difficult challenges I have had to face.